sakirschner/slb-api/README.md

 ---
 The API is fully dockerized so you can easily run a few commands to get the application up and running.
 (You must have docker installed on your machine to properly run the API.
 You can install docker <a href="https://docs.docker.com/get-docker/">here</a>.)
 - ### Build the docker image:
-    - This step allows you to run the application with all of its dependencies without having to worry about your manchine's environment setup.
+    - This step allows you to run the application with all of its dependencies without having to worry about your machine’s environment setup.
     <br><br>
         ```
         docker-compose build